-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline dedicated space and a device for parent use and internet access. b) Current and updated district and site websites c) Important district and site communication will be distributed in multiple ways (All calls, email, text, website, social media, print, district and site marquees, Peachjar) • Increased social media posts and increased website traffic d) Communication in English and Spanish c) Multiple communication strategies 176 District social media posts were done in 23-24 64,736 unique visits with an average duration of session at 2 minutes 55 seconds to website in 23-24 50% of website traffic is from social media d) 100% of all district and in-town school communication will be in English and Spanish b) Maintain 9 websites updates with current news and events weekly and a comprehensive update quarterly c) Multiple communication strategies 260 District social posts in 26-27 Unique visits with an average duration of session at 4 minutes to website in 26-27 70% of website traffic from social media d) Maintain100% communication in English and Spanish 3.3 Community Partnerships Expand opportunities to include local businesses and foster relationships that strengthen community connections and career pathways for our students.
-Current partnerships include but not limited to: CSUSM School of Education, San Diego County Office of Education (SDCOE), Fallbrook of Chamber of Commerce, Fallbrook Planning Group, Fallbrook Regional Maintain current partnerships and foster new ongoing relationships
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline provided Chromebook) and internet connectivity as needed.
+All schools will have a dedicated space and a device for parent use and internet access. b) Current and updated district and site websites c) Important district and site communication will be distributed in multiple ways (All calls, email, text, website, social media, print, district and site marquees, Peachjar) -Increased social media posts and increased website traffic d) Communication in English and Spanish b) 9 Websites updated with current news and events weekly and a comprehensive update quarterly c) Multiple communication strategies 176 District social media posts were done in 23-24 64,736 unique visits with an average duration of session at 2 minutes 55 seconds to website in 23-24 50% of website traffic is from social media d) 100% of all district and in-town school communication will be in English and Spanish students & families with need and 1 staff b) 9 Websites updated with current news and events weekly and a comprehensive update quarterly c) Multiple communication strategies 452 District social media posts were done in 24-25 56,616 unique visits with an average duration of session at 2 minutes 47 seconds to website in 24-25 Website traffic sources: 59.5% Organic; 32% Direct; 5% Referral (link); 1.5% Social d) 100% of all District and in-town School Site communication will be in English and Spanish all students who need it.
+Dedicated space and device for parent use and internet access b) Maintain 9 websites updates with current news and events weekly and a comprehensive update quarterly c) Multiple communication strategies 260 District social posts in 26-27 Unique visits with an average duration of session at 4 minutes to website in 26-27 70% of website traffic from social media d) Maintain 100% communication in English and Spanish students and families with need b) Maintained 9 Websites c) Increased social media posts, decrease in unique visits to District Website along with duration, however, we saw an increase in website traffic sources d) Maintained English and Spanish communication

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Health District, San Diego County Health and Social Services Live Well, Palomar Family Counseling, Boys and Girls Club of North County, Fallbrook Land Conservancy, Fallbrook Public Library, Fallbrook Music Society, Palomar College, and Rotary Clubs 3.4 Volunteer Initative School sites will implement a volunteer initiative were we provide volunteer options, training, and support welcoming parents on our campuses as partners.
-0 School sites have an organized volunteer initiative.
-8 School sites have an organized volunteer initiative.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3.3 Community Partnerships Expand opportunities to include local businesses and foster relationships that strengthen community connections and career pathways for our students Current partnerships include but not limited to: CSUSM School of Education, San Diego County Office of Education (SDCOE), Fallbrook of Chamber of Commerce, Fallbrook Planning Group, Fallbrook Regional Health District, San Diego County Health and Social Services Live Well, Palomar Family Counseling, Boys and Girls Club of North County, Fallbrook Land Conservancy, Fallbrook Public Library, Fallbrook Music Society, Palomar College, and Rotary Clubs Maintained partnerships from the baseline year, and we added the following partners: Fallbrook School of the Arts, I Love Clean San Diego, UC Master Gardner Program Maintain current partnerships and foster new ongoing relationships Maintained partnerships and fostered at least 3 new partnerships 3.4 Volunteer Initiative School sites will implement a volunteer initiative were we provide volunteer options, training, and support welcoming parents on our campuses as partners 0 School sites have an organized volunteer initiative 8 - School sites have an organized volunteer initiative; 97% of our Needs assessment surveys showed that respondents "Feel Welcome in the Office" at our schools 8 School sites have an organized volunteer initiative All 8 School Sites implemented organized volunteer initiatives, such as Watch Dogs, Classroom Volunteers, etc.